vcstuff/credential-profile-comparison/README.md

 This work is the outcome of a collaborative writing session during RWOT11 in September 2022, and continues the work kicked off in an IIWXXIV session in April 2022 and worked on offline afterwards.
 The work should be considered an iterative process, with the matrix being a living document that will require continuous updating while facilitating discussion among technical and non-technical experts.

 ## Keywords
 Verifiable Credentials, Credential Format, Credential Profile, Signing Algorithm, Revocation Mechanism, Key Management, SSI Components, ToIP Layer 3, Comparison Matrix, Anoncreds, mDl, Zero Knowledge Proofs

 ## Introduction
 There is an increasing agreement among technical experts as well as industry leaders and governmental agencies and regulators that Verifiable Credentials (VCs) are needed and a most useful means to enable broad digitalization.
-VCs allow for moving around data between parties under full control of data subjects securely and are increasingly discussed and implemented in both private and public industries.
+VCs allow for moving around data between parties under full control of data subjects securely and are increasingly discussed and implemented in both private and public sector.

 Especially among technical experts, there appears to be a shared understanding of the advantages and disadvantages of various types of VCs.
 However, where technical specifications oftentimes refer to these VCs by a single common denomination, such as AnonCreds or W3C JSON-LD VC, a lot of technical and non-technical underpinnings, assumptions, and prerequisites remain inexplicit.